 Women who functioned as healers tended to menstruate during the full moon and ovulate during the new moon.
 By being “off-cycle” from the other women, they were able to take care of the other women they lived around.
 While we don’t have the data to back this up, we’ve noticed that quite a few of our ladies who work with healers fall on this schedule, so it’s possible that this still plays a role in our society as well.

 Cycling with the Moon and More

 We tend to predictably sync up with the moon when we spend more time out in nature, especially at night and away from artificial light sources.
-Since our 24 hour circadian rhythms are normalized by this as well, it’s not too surprising that our hypothalamus and pituitary also get regulated by the moon.
+Since our 24-hour circadian rhythms are normalized by this as well, it’s not too surprising that our hypothalamus and pituitary also get regulated by the moon.

 We make it a point to do some type of ritual self-care activity during New Moons and Full Moons.
-While we don’t get as witchy about this as some other folks, we do it because we love the excuse to dedicate some time for showing yourself love and spending some time outside.
+While we don’t get as witchy about this as some other folks, we do it because we love the excuse to dedicate some time for showing yourself love and spending some time in nature.

 Megan often creates vision boards and wishlists with her daughters at these times to get them involved in nature.
 And Alex loves cold-brewing an intention tea out in the yard or planting new seeds–literally–in a pretty pot.

 On an even more spiritual level, going outside to look at the moon reminds us of how vast this universe we live in really is.
 It’s hard to be mad about what that person at work said or what your partner didn’t do when you’re gazing deep into the depth of night.